Saturday, May 6, 2017

 Take accountability for completing your action plan.

-4. Stop trying to be and do everything perfect
+4. Stop trying to be and do everything perfectly

 Set a new mindset to allow yourself to do your best in everything you do.